simonsobs/sodetlib/README.md

 ## Installation

-Instructions for setting up a SMuRF server can be found on the [SO Wiki].
+Instructions for setting up a SMuRF server can be found on [Confluence].

 For offline analysis of sodetlib data files, you can also install sodetlib by cloning this repo and running: